hylang/hy/docs/language/api.rst

 --------

 new classes are declared with `defclass`.
-It can takes two optional parameters: a vector defining a possible super class and another vector containing attributes of the new class as two item vectors.
+It can takes two optional parameters: a vector defining a possible super classes and another vector containing attributes of the new class as two item vectors.

 .. code-block:: clj

-    (defclass class-name [super-class]
+    (defclass class-name [super-class-1 super-class-2]
       [[attribute value]])

 Both values and functions can be bound on the new class as shown by the example